goldstack/goldstack/workspaces/docs/docs/goldstack/configuration/terraform.md

     }
   ]
 }
 ```

 Changing the Terraform version will result in Goldstack using the specified version of the Docker image `hashicorp/terraform:[version]`.
+Please avoid specifying minor versions: use `0.12` not `0.12.1`.

 Note that Terraform often provides upgrade scripts for Terraform.
 These can either be applied by installing the matching Terraform version locally or using the following Goldstack command: